Yannmm/yannmm.github.io/_posts/2024-6-15-reading-notes-secrets-of-the-javascript-ninja-2nd-edition.md

-- `Promise` is an placeholde for the result of an asynchronous task.
-It's either in **pending** or **resolved** state.
-I guess `catch()` method will catch any error in a chain of promises.

-- `async` function is actually a mix of `generators` and `promises`.

-- if a property can be found on the instance itself, the prototype isn't even consulted.

-promise to avoid callback hell.

 **Generators**

 `Generators` are able to produce multiple values, on a per request basis, suspending their execution between these requests.

-One merit of generators is that its cntext is reserved and resumed between each execution.
+One merit is that its cntext is reserved and resumed between each execution.
 This creates an isolated environment.

 Another merit is allowing treat asynchronous code in synchronous way, since it emits one value at a time.
+This means a generator must be one of following states: a> idle; b> executing; c> suspended; d> completed.

+Notice, `return` only ends the geneartor (in complete state), the value after return is not yielded.

 One way to consume a sequence of generated values is using `for-of` loop: